RaaLabs/TSIClient/README.md

 pip install git+https://github.com/RaaLabs/TSIClient.git
 ````
 ## Quickstart
 Instantiate the TSIClient to query your TSI environment.
-Use the credentials from your service principal in Azure that has access to the TSI environment (you can also use environment variables to instantiate the TSIClient, check the documentation).
+Use the credentials from your service principal in Azure that has access to the TSI environment (you can also use environment variables to instantiate the TSIClient or provide a specific TSI api version, check the documentation).

 ````python
 from TSIClient import TSIClient as tsi